SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 A user can run the `request permission for [group name]` command.

-* If the user is already in that group
+* If the user is already in that group:
   > You are already in the [group name] group.

-* If the user's last request for this permission was denied and that denial was less than 48 hours ago
+* If the user's last request for this permission was denied and that denial was less than 48 hours ago:
   > Sorry, your latest request for this permission was denied.
 Please wait [time until user can request again] to request again.

   Note that any member of the requested group may add the user to the group during this "cool down" time.

-* If there is already an active request for this permission group
+* If there is already an active request for this permission group:
   > There is already a request to get you this permission, please be patent.

-* If none of the above are true, create the request in the system and reply
+* If none of the above are true, create the request in the system and reply:
   > I'm created a request (#[request number]) to get you in the [group name] group.

 #### Viewing Requests